 Some of you may have seen Susan Peterson, owner of Freshly Picked, on “Shark Tank” so you know her story.
 If you aren’t familiar with it, check it out here.
 Susan started making moccasins when she couldn’t find a well-designed baby shoe for her son.
 She didn’t have much money to start her business so she got resourceful.
 She convinced her brother who owns a window installation business to let her keep the old windows he removed from the houses.
 She spent an entire summer banging the glass out of the windows in order to recycle the aluminum frames and managed to make $200 to start her business.
 I really admire Susan for her determination to go after her dreams despite her circumstance.

 While the moccasins have gone through 6 design changes, the soft-soled shoes has always been handmade in the U.S.A.
 Not only are they cute and stylish, they are well-constructed.
 Made of 100% genuine leather, these moccs are very soft and flexible yet amazingly durable!
 They have a variety of colors to choose from and their limited editions and signature collection moccs are simply adorable.
 Sizes range from 1-9.
 We received the Weathered Brown from the Utah Collection and I love how the neutral color goes with pretty much anything she wears.
 We get a ton of compliments wherever we go.
-I also like the fact we can pass them along to our next child, regardless of the baby’s sex because the color is not gender specific.

 The elastic opening is perhaps one of the best feature.
 They are easy to slip on and they stay on until you're ready to take them off.
 Carli is active…like really active.
 Shoes come off her feet more times than I can count but never once did we go through that with these moccs.
 It’s definitely one less thing we have to worry about when we are out and about.
 I also love that I can easily slip them on and off while carrying her…literally seconds.
 It definitely saves us time when we are short on it and rushing to get out of the house.
 But that still doesn’t come close to the best part and that is she can put them on herself without our assistance.
 It takes her a little bit longer, but I love that by accomplishing this task on her own, she is building her independence and confidence, not to mention a sense of achievement.